stefanholek/rl/README.txt

 completion
     18 properties and 4 functions.

-On the one hand, this separation is by concern: The ``completer`` provides access to global configuration settings and hooks.
-The ``completion`` interface provides status information concerning the active completion, configuration settings to affect the results of the completion, and functions to use services implemented by readline.
+On the one hand, this separation is by concern: The ``completer`` object provides access to global configuration settings and hooks.
+The ``completion`` object provides status information concerning the active completion, configuration settings to affect the results of the completion, and functions to use services implemented by readline.

-On the other hand, it is also a separation by value lifetime:
+On the other hand, it is a separation by value lifetime:
-Values set trough the ``completer`` are permanent.
+Values set trough the ``completer`` are global and permanent.
 If you want them restored you have to take care of it yourself.
 Values accessed through the ``completion`` object affect the current completion only.
 They are reset to their default values when a new